linear-protocol/LiNEAR/README.md

 ## Contracts

-The LiNEAR smart contracts are implemented with [NEAR Rust SDK](https://near-sdk.io/).
+The LiNEAR smart contracts are implemented with [NEAR Rust SDK](https://github.com/near/near-sdk-rs).
 The core contract is located in `contracts/linear`, and several mock contracts were made for testing various scenarios via simulation test.

-The [v1.0.0 contract release](https://github.com/linear-protocol/LiNEAR/releases/tag/v1.0.0) has been audited by [BlockSec](https://www.blocksecteam.com/).
-According to [BlockSec's auditing report](https://github.com/linear-protocol/audits/blob/main/BlockSec%20-%20Security%20Audit%20Report%20for%20LiNEAR%20-%20202204.pdf), no critical issues were found, and few low-risk minor issues were reported and have been fixed.
+The LiNEAR smart contracts have been audited by [BlockSec](https://www.blocksecteam.com/) and [Hacken](https://hacken.io/).
+According to [BlockSec's audit report](https://github.com/linear-protocol/audits/blob/main/BlockSec%20-%20Security%20Audit%20Report%20for%20LiNEAR%20-%20202204.pdf) and [Hacken's audit report](https://github.com/linear-protocol/audits/blob/main/Hacken%20-%20Smart%20Contract%20Code%20Review%20and%20Security%20Analysis%20Report%20for%20LiNEAR%20-%20202405.pdf), no critical issues were found, and few low-risk minor issues were reported and have been fixed.

 ## Deployment